opsd-io/contribution/docs/terraform_general.md

         stages: [commit]
       - id: check-symlinks
         name: check symlinks
-        description: Checks for symlinks which do not point to anything.
+        description: Checks for symlinks that do not point to anything.
         stages: [commit]
       - id: mixed-line-ending
         name: mixed line ending